zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Typically, this cutoff is set to the largest cutoff from the :doc:`pair style(s) <pair_style>` plus the :doc:`neighbor list skin distance
 <neighbor>` and will be more than sufficient for all bonded
 interactions.
-But if the pair style cutoff is small this may bot be enough.
+But if the pair style cutoff is small this may not be enough.
 LAMMPS will print a warning in this case using some heuristic based on the equilibrium bond length, but that may not be sufficient for cases where the force constants are small and thus bonds may be